-BJA also supports the development of local overdose fatality review teams (OFR) which are multiagency, multidisciplinary teams that meet regularly to share, review, and analyze data associated with drug overdose descendants.
+BJA also supports the development of local overdose fatality review (OFR) teams which are multiagency, multidisciplinary teams that meet regularly to share, review, and analyze data associated with drug overdose descendants.
 Similar to RxStat, the focus is on prevention through multistakeholder information sharing at the descendant level.
-The OFR process uses a problem-solving framework to review the overdose event, as well as the days, weeks, and years preceding the event to identify missed opportunities for prevention.
-Stakeholders include public health, law enforcement, prosecution, medical examiner/coroner, EMS, jails, corrections, schools, child welfare, behavior health, health-care, and substance abuse treatment providers.
+The OFR process uses a problem-solving framework to review the overdose event, as well as the days, weeks, and years preceding the event, to identify missed opportunities for prevention.
+Stakeholders include public health, law enforcement, prosecution, medical examiner/coroner, EMS, jails, corrections, schools, child welfare, behavioral health, health-care, and substance use treatment providers.
 Overdose fatality reviews are effective at informing strategic prevention planning, improving quality of services provided to people at risk, and strengthening public safety and community-based responses to illicit substance use and misuse.

 Modeled after similar mortality review teams for deaths associated with children or domestic violence, the goal of overdose fatality reviews is to:

 COSSAP grantees expanding models of public health, behavioral health, and public safety information sharing and collaboration at the state and local levels